Steh/steh.github.io/_posts/2023-01-27-splunk-and-auditd.md

 - detection
 classes:
 - wide
-excerpt: "How to work with splunk and auditd logs"
+excerpt: "How to read auditd logs in Splunk"
 toc: true
 ---